 Beware Of Dangerous Contractors: 3 Tips To Follow

-Unfortunately, the sad and often frightening reality is that many homeowners allow dangerous contractors into their homes on a daily basis under the guise of a service professional.
+Unfortunately, the sad and often frightening reality is that many homeowners allow dangerous contractors into their homes daily under the guise of a service professional.

-When hiring a professional, make sure they are just that…professional.
+When hiring a professional, make sure they’re just that…professional.
 Licensed, bonded, and insured.
-When it comes to the company that you choose, it’s best to go with a reputable business that puts its customers first by ensuring that their employees are licensed for what they do.
+When it comes to the company you choose, it’s best to go with a reputable business that puts its customers first by ensuring their employees are licensed for what they do.

-3. Be SURE the company performs background checks
+3. Be certain the company performs background checks.

 This is a MUST.
 If the company you’re considering hiring for work in your home doesn’t require background checks of their employees, just say no. People you don’t know can be a risk as it is, but without background procedures, you could be inviting a criminal into your home.